 Words and conversations matter, particularly when it comes to tough issues.
 So not having a conversation, or leaving important components out of one, also matters, especially around topics like inclusion.

 In order to have truly holistic conversations around DEI, companies also have to consider invisible disabilities.
-It falls on all of us — and every business leader—to better understand and talk about the 1 in 5 people that are navigating life with a “learning or thinking difference.”
+It falls on all of us—and every business leader—to better understand and talk about the one in five people that are navigating life with a “learning or thinking difference.”
 If you’ve never heard of a “learning and thinking difference” before, you are not alone.
 Many aren’t even aware of what learning and thinking differences are.

 Learning and thinking differences are lifelong, brain-based behaviors that can affect a person’s reading, writing, math, organization and focus.
 In essence, a learning and thinking difference is a variation from what is accepted as the norm—an invisible disability, per say.
 These differences can be anything from ADHD, dyslexia, dyscalculia, and more.
 They’re often cited as neurodiversities.